speedie-de/dwm/README.md

 I recommend using my builds of [st](https://github.com/speedie-de/st) and [dmenu](https://github.com/speedie-de/dmenu) with this as they provide more features which can work together with this build of dwm such as copying the output of a command.
 It is not strictly necessary though

+### Dependencies
+This build of dwm has the following dependencies:
+- libXft-bgra (See Installing libXft-bgra)
+- libXinerama (Can be disabled if you don't need multiple monitors)
+- imlib2
+- dmenu (Any build should work, can be replaced with rofi with some effort)

 ### Installation
+- See dependencies
 - Install dev-vcs/git using your favorite package manager
 - git clone <this-url>
 - cd dwm